Adjacent-view Transformers for Supervised Surround-view Depth Estimation: Introduction

+Although recently released datasets contain consistent multi-camera data that capture the full $360^\circ$ point cloud~\cite{3Dpacknet,caesar2020nuscenes}, existing methods still handle the problems as monocular~\cite{PixelFormer,eigen2015predicting, BTS,yin2019enforcing,fu2018deep} and ignore the multi-view interaction.
+Multi-View Stereo~\cite{mvsnet,xue2019mvscrf,wei2021nerfingmvs,xue2019mvscrf,huang2018deepmvs} is an effective method to predict a depth map by a series of calibrated images surrounding an object, but it needs large overlapping areas between cameras.
 FSM~\cite{guizilini2021full} firstly extends self-supervised learning from monocular and stereo to the general multi-camera setting and introduces spatial-temporal contexts and pose consistency constraints, which boost performance in multi-camera settings.
 Following FSM~\cite{guizilini2021full}, SurroundDepth~\cite{wei2022surround} proposes to jointly process all surrounding views by the module of cross-view attention to get high-quality depth maps.
-In addition, SurroundDepth~\cite{wei2022surround} is able to get the depths with real-world scales by the scale-aware SfM pretraining.
+In addition, SurroundDepth~\cite{wei2022surround} can get the depths with real-world scales by the scale-aware SfM pretraining.
 However, the performance of these methods is insufficient for practical applications.

-Multi-view 3D object detection in Bird’s-Eye-View (BEV) has received great attention in recent years because it has a much lower computational cost for autonomous driving than LiDAR-based solutions.
+Multi-view 3D object detection in Bird’s-Eye-View (BEV) has received great attention recently because it has a much lower computational cost for autonomous driving than LiDAR-based solutions.
 Estimating accurate depth is essential for multi-view 3D object detection.
 However, it remains challenging to predict depth in surrounding images without overlapping areas.
-BEVDepth~\cite{BEVDepth} provides a quantitative and qualitative analysis of depth estimation within 3D detectors, and boosts the performance of 3D detectors by using ground-truth depth.
-This reveals that accurate depth is helpful for multi-view 3D object detection.
-Based on BEVDepth~\cite{BEVDepth} and inspired by the success of the MVS and monocular depth estimation methods~\cite{mvsnet,manydepth,monorec,depthformer,magnet}, STS~\cite{BEVSTS} proposes the temporal stereo technique called Surround-view Temporal Stereo (STS), which leverages the geometric correspondence across frames over time.
-Different from BEVDepth~\cite{BEVDepth} which predicts depth from a single image, BEVStereo~\cite{BEVStereo} further predicts both the monocular and stereo depths to get better BEV representations for 3D object detection.
+BEVDepth~\cite{BEVDepth} provides a quantitative and qualitative analysis of depth estimation within 3D detectors and boosts the performance of 3D detectors by using ground-truth depth.
 Although these methods have explored the effect of depth estimation on BEV 3D object detection, there is no baseline for supervised surround-view depth estimation.
+Therefore, it is time to build a baseline for supervised surround-view depth estimation.